Sahlen Field: Alterations and seating reduction, 1996–2019

 A 4-foot wide by 8-foot tall digital billboard was installed on the corner of Washington Street and Swan Street before the 2007 season at a cost of $70,000.

 The 20-year lease between the Buffalo Bisons and City of Buffalo for use of the venue expired following the 2008 season, and the city began offering year-to-year leases to the team thereafter.

 The venue's luxury suites were consolidated and renovated beginning in 2010, reducing the total number from 38 to 26.
 A conference suite was constructed on the first-base side of the stadium at a cost of $250,000, and the year-round suite can accommodate business gatherings of up to 40 people.

 Prior to the 2011 season, the park's original scoreboard in center field was removed and replaced by an 80-foot wide by 33-foot tall Daktronics high-definition LED video screen at a cost $2.5 million.
 That same year, a new $970,000 field drainage system and a new $750,000 field lighting system were added to the venue.

 The venue was one of six that played home to the Empire State Yankees of the International League in 2012.
 The team was forced to play at alternate sites that season as PNC Field was undergoing renovations.
-The Yankees finished the season with a 84–60 record and advanced to the International League playoffs.
+The Yankees finished the season with an 84–60 record and advanced to the International League playoffs.

 $500,000 was spent in improvements to the venue before the 2014 season, including a new sound system and the installation of new LED message boards down both baselines.

 A campaign to replace the park's original red seating with wider green seating began in 2014.
 The stadium's capacity was reduced from 18,025 to 17,600 when 3,700 seats were replaced prior to the 2015 season at a cost of $758,000.
 2,900 seats were replaced prior to the 2017 season, reducing capacity of the venue from 17,600 to 16,907.
 2,000 seats were replaced prior to the 2019 season, reducing capacity of the venue from 16,907 to 16,600.

 Following the 2019 season, protective crowd netting was installed throughout the venue at a cost of $475,000 to meet Major League Baseball safety standards.